GESIS Knowledge Graph

 Nancy

 Nancy is a research data engineer and works in a research infrastructure organization.
 In her current project, she needs to integrate metadata from scientific resources from GESIS and other organizations into another search system.
 For doing so, she needs to access and harvest metadata from the GESIS KG via an OAI-PMH API.
 The OAI-PMH API of the GESIS KG will allow Nancy to harvest the metadata from GESIS she needs in a standardized format.
-The webpage of the API will also provide documentation for Nancy on how to use the API and how to harvest the data.
+The webpage of the API provides also a documentation on how to use the API and how to harvest the data.

 Data